pillow Tutorials

 • Start by sewing the tabs on the two ends of your zipper.
 We are doing this for two reasons- 1- we don’t want the zipper in the seam allowance, it makes the pillow bulge funny.
 2- we want to make sure we don’t run the risk of sewing through any of the metal pieces of the zipper.
 Make sure that the exposed portion of the zipper will measure 1 1/2″ – 2″ less than the width of the pillow. (in this example the zipper should be 15 1/2″- 16″ with the fabric tabs bringing the full length to 18″+)

-• Sew them down using a 1/4″ seam allowance, back stitch a couple of times when sewing across the zipper teeth.
+• Next, sew the tabs down using a 1/4″ seam allowance, back stitch a couple of times when sewing across the zipper teeth.

 • Press the fabric away from the right side of the zipper and top stitch.

-• Place the zipper right sides together on the top of the bottom piece of your pillow back.
+• To begin, place the zipper right sides together on the top of the bottom piece of your pillow back.
 Pay attention to the direction of the print of your fabric.
 Center your zipper on the fabric piece, you may have fabric from the tabs hanging over the edge, this is totally fine.

-• Sew along the top seam using a 1/4″ seam allowance.
+• Then, sew along the top seam using a 1/4″ seam allowance.
+You may find it helpful to use a zipper foot.

-• Press the fabric away from the zipper.
+• Next, press the fabric away from the zipper.

 • Top stitch along the edge of the fabric.